Your Comprehensive Guide to DUI Convictions in California

 Handling a DUI Conviction License Suspension

 If you have been convicted of a DUI, each has the power to suspend your license, after which it is a misdemeanor offense to drive.
 California Vehicle Code § 14601(a) addresses driving with a suspension or license revocation.
-DUI offenders may apply to have their license reinstated.
+DUI offenders may apply to have their licenses reinstated.
 Anyone facing this should contact a local law office to learn more.

 After How Many Drunk Driving Convictions Will Your Driver’s License Be Revoked?